How Fairtrade Impacts the West African Cocoa Industry | Ask the Expert

 Anne-Marie: "We try to make consumers more aware of the importance of fair trade by revealing the conditions that farmers are forced to live in.
 As a consumer, you have to realise that you have the power.
 Your decision to purchase one product over the other can be a choice for more justice and fair trade.
 By buying their products, you're letting these farmers know that they're not alone.
 You're sending a message that there are people in the world who value and recognise their great efforts."

 "To enhance that sense of recognition, we need to form direct relationships between producers and consumers.
 A village in Europe could partner up with a village in Africa, for instance.
 There could be exchange programmes to understand what life as a cocoa farmer is like.
 And it goes both ways: producers will handle their product with even more care if they know who they're doing it for.
 They'll focus even more on quality.
-So we need to pay more attention to that human relationship, and put a human face on the product you're paying for.
+So we need to pay more attention to that human relationship, and put a human face on the product we're paying for.
 That way, you know who the extra money goes to, and what it's used for."

 The author originally wrote this piece in October 2018 for Belgian outlet Eos Tracé.
 Read the piece in Dutch here.